Lucknow Safe City Project: UP government wants to keep an eye on your rooftops and terraces using drones

 In a new and worrisome set of developments, the tender issued by the UP government details what type of drones would be used, how they would work, and who will be surveilled.

 This is the second of a four-part series.
-You can read the first story here.
+You can read the other stories here.

 You are reading it here first: If you thought that the ambit of surveillance for the Lucknow Safe City Project would stop with the installation of facial recognition-equipped cameras and an artificial intelligence-based video analytics framework that would track you if you are in a ‘shadow area’, then you are wrong.